 To make the citrus cream, add all the ingredients to a bowl and, using a handheld mixer on the lowest setting, mix until they come together.
 Once combined, turn the speed up to medium-high and continue to beat until light and fluffy.

 Spoon the citrus cream into a piping bag, fitted with a small star nozzle.
-Pipe around the edges and in the centre of the large biscuit, then place the smaller biscuit on top.
+Pipe a small amount in the centre first and then around the edges, now place the smaller biscuit on top.

 Now lightly dust with icing sugar using a fine mesh sieve.
 Allow the biscuits to stand for about 30 minutes, to give the citrus cream time to firm up.